Branson Scenic Railway is a daytime Excursion Train, March through November.

-America's romance with the vintage passenger train lives on through excursions on the Branson Scenic Railway© aboard a collection of unique passenger cars that travel through the foothills of the Ozark Mountains.
-This one hour 45 minute trip takes passengers through tunnels, over trestles, and through the southwest Missouri or northwest Arkansas wilderness that is still home to much wildlife and to the ruins of long-ago communities now named only on railroad maps.
+EXCURSION TRAIN: America's romance with the vintage passenger train lives on through excursions on the Branson Scenic Railway aboard a collection of unique passenger cars that travel through the foothills of the Ozark Mountains.
+This one hour 45-minute trip takes passengers through tunnels, over trestles, and through the southwest Missouri or northwest Arkansas wilderness that is still home to much wildlife and to the ruins of long-ago communities now named only on railroad maps.

-The historic 1905 depot in downtown Branson, just one block west of Lake Taneycomo (formerly the White River), is the headquarters for the Branson Scenic Railway©.
-The depot houses the administrative offices, the reservation and ticket office, and a gift shop that carries many train items.
+LOCATION: The historic 1905 depot in downtown Branson, just one block west of Lake Taneycomo (formerly the White River) at the intersection of Main Street and Branson Landing Boulevard, is the headquarters for the Branson Scenic Railway.
+The depot houses the administrative offices, the reservation and ticket office, and a train theme gift shop.

-April through October on Saturdays at 5:00 PM, a dinner train is offered.
-A four-course candlelight meal is served, and the guests are treated to traditional style dining that was the ultimate experience long ago when riding on the rails.
+DINNER TRAIN: April through October on Saturdays at 5:00 PM, a dinner train is offered.
+A three-course candlelight meal is served, and guests are treated to traditional style dining that was the ultimate experience long ago when riding on the rails.
 (Seating is limited on the dinner train; reservations are required.)